 It is the company’s or individual’s responsibility to comply with securities law.
 Once a CTO is issued, it is up to the company or individual, and not Securities Regulators, to correct the deficiencies or fulfill certain conditions, and apply to the regulator to have the CTO revoked.

 What do I do if I own shares in a company that has a cease trade order (CTO) issued against it?

 You may want to contact the company directly to find out how it is addressing the CTO.
 In the CTO, follow the link to the company profile to view the company contact information.

 If you are unable to reach the company, you may contact the Securities Regulator who issued the CTO for more information.
 If multiple CTOs are issued against the same company, contact the company’s Principal Regulator.
 This information is also available under the company’s profile on SEDAR+.
 Follow this link to access the contact information for all Securities Regulators in Canada.

 If there are no exceptions applicable to your situation, you have two options:

 - Hold onto your shares in case the CTO is revoked; or

 - Consider claiming a capital loss on your income taxes.

 We suggest you contact the Canada Revenue Agency for more information on this second option.

-Please contact CSA Secretariat or your local securities regulatory authority if you have any questions or to report errors and omissions.
+Please contact SEDAR+ Support or your local securities regulatory authority if you have any questions or to report errors and omissions.
 Although we try to ensure the information in the Cease Trade Order Database is complete, accurate and current, this may not always be the case.